 One of the largest National Parks, and the largest subtropical wilderness in the US, Everglades National Park protects the wetlands and forests that are home to the endangered species such as the manatee, American crocodile, and Florida panther.
 You can charge your electric car outside the Flamingo, Shark Valley, and Ernest Coe Visitors Centers.

 Grand Canyon National Park, Arizona

-Generations Americans have fond memories of childhood visits to the Grand Canyon.
+Generations of Americans have fond memories of childhood visits to the Grand Canyon.
 A National Park since 1919, the Grand Canyon is 277 miles long, a mile deep, and attracts more than 5 million visitors every year.
 If you stay in Grand Canyon Village, you can charge your electric vehicle at Yavapai Lodge or Cliffrose Lodge (pictured above).